neondatabase/website/content/docs/introduction/how-billing-works.md

 ### Storage

 Extra storage is only available with the [Scale](/docs/introduction/plans##scale) plan.
 Extra storage is billed in units of 10 GiB.
 For example, the Scale plan includes an allowance of 50 GiB in the plan's monthly fee.
 If you go over 50 GiB of storage, you are automatically billed for extra storage in increments of 10 GiB at $15 per increment, as mentioned on our [pricing](https://neon.tech/pricing) page.
-For example, as soon as you go over your allowance, say by 1 GiB, you are billed for one 10 GiB storage unit at $15.
-If you go over by more than 10 GiB, you will be billed for two 10 GiB units of extra storage (2x $15), and so on.
+If you go over by more than 10 GiB, you are billed for two 10 GiB units of extra storage (2 x $15), and so on.

 ### Compute

 Extra compute usage is available with the [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans.
 Extra compute usage is billed by _compute hour_ at $0.04 per hour.
 For example, the Launch plan has an allowance of 300 compute hours included in the plan's monthly fee.
-If you use 100 additional compute hours over the monthly billing period, you are billed an extra $4 (100 x $0.04) for the month.
+If you use 100 additional compute hours over the monthly billing period, you are billed an extra $4 (100 x $0.04).

 ### Projects

 Extra project usage is only available with the [Scale](/docs/introduction/plans##scale) plan.
 Extra projects are billed in units of 10.
 For example, the Scale plan has an allowance of 50 projects, which is included in the plan's monthly fee.
 If you use more than 50 projects, you are automatically billed for an extra package of 10 projects at $50 per package.
 For example, if you use 51 projects, you are billed for 1 package of 10 projects (an extra $50).
-If you use 61 projects, you are billed for 2 packages of 10 projects ($100), and so on.
+If you use 61 projects, you are billed for 2 packages of 10 projects (an extra $100), and so on.

 ## Monitoring billing and usage